RavenousLegs

 Visit to a house on Dal Lake

-We started riding back after the visit to Mughal garden.
-By now the Shikhara rider was a friend to me.
-I learnt a lot about Kashmir and the Dal Lake from him.
-He told me quite a few interesting and disheartening stories about the disputed land.
-He was now "Aashiq Bhaiya" for me.
-I told him I wanted to try the local salty tea called "Nunchai".
+We embarked on our ride back after our visit to the Mughal Garden.
+By then, the Shikhara rider had become a familiar friend to me.
+Through him, I gained a wealth of knowledge about Kashmir and the Dal Lake.
+He regaled me with a captivating yet disheartening collection of stories about the disputed land.
+He had earned the affectionate moniker “Aashiq Bhaiya” from me.
+Eager to try the renowned local salty tea, “Nunchai,” I expressed my desire to him.

-He took me to one of his friends' house on the Dal Lake, as seen in the pic below.
-The house was one from a fairy tale.
+He graciously guided me to the residence of one of his friends, situated on the picturesque Dal Lake.
+As captured in the accompanying photograph, the house appeared to have emerged from a fairy tale.

 Visiting traditional Kashmiri house on Dal Lake